American Pie (film): Plot

 At East Great Falls High School in Michigan, four friends await graduation: the sexually inexperienced Jim Levenstein; the insensitive lacrosse star Chris "Oz" Ostreicher; the intellectual Paul Finch; and Kevin Myers, who is desperate to have sex with his girlfriend Vicky.

 During a house party hosted by womanizing jock Steven Stifler, the friends learn that their dorky classmate Chuck Sherman has lost his virginity.
 Frustrated by their lack of sexual experience, the four make a pact to each lose their virginity by prom night in three weeks.

 Kevin struggles to seduce Vicky, who fears he only wants her for sex and insists on waiting for the perfect moment to lose her virginity.
 On the advice of Vicky's friend Jessica, Kevin tries to win Vicky over by giving her an orgasm.
 Guided by his older brother, he discovers a book of sex tips compiled by former students and uses a cunnilingus technique to rekindle their relationship.

 Finch pays Jessica to spread rumors about his sexual prowess and large penis, making him popular with the high school girls.
-When Stifler's prom date ditches him to make herself available for Finch, Stifler spikes Finch's caffè mocha with a laxative.
+When Stifler's prom date ditches him to make herself available for Finch, Stifler retaliates by spiking Finch's caffè mocha with a laxative.
 Stifler lures him to the girls' restroom, where he experiences diarrhea, and gathers a crowd to mock him, ruining his carefully crafted reputation.
 Oz joins the choir to pursue girls unaware of his reputation, but he learns to enjoy performing and gains the attention of Heather, who invites him to the prom.
 She rescinds the offer after realizing that Oz is faking his sensitive persona, but reconciles with him after seeing his genuine efforts to change.